-Social Media
+Social Media:

-If you are intending to use Social Media to promote your campaign you must adhere to the following guidelines.
-Failure to do so may result in penalties or withdrawal from the election.
+If you are intending to use Social Media to promote your campaign you must adhere to the following guidelines (Failure to do so may result in penalties or withdrawal from the election):

-- If you post to a page you must ensure that all other candidates also have the opportunity to do so.
-There must be no postings to closed groups/pages. - You are responsible for any posts made on your behalf, so warn your agents and supporters that anything they post you may also be held accountable for. - Any posts made can only be about your campaign, you must never mention any opponent or candidate unless you are commenting

-- about another candidate with whom you are running as part of a slate. - Your comments must not bring the SU or the University into disrepute.
-Raising a point for debate can be acceptable but negative comments or criticising of Opponents, Students or Staff will not be accepted.
+- If you post to a page you must ensure that all other candidates (for the same position) also have the same opportunity to do so. - You are responsible for any posts made on your behalf, so warn your proposers that anything they post you may also be held accountable for - Posts can only be about your campaign; you must never mention any opponent or candidate, unless you are commenting about another candidate with whom you are running as part of a slate OR to announce that you are both running for the same position. - Your comments must not bring the SU or the University into disrepute.
+Raising a point for debate can be acceptable but negative comments or criticising of opponents, students or staff will not be accepted.

 It is accepted that your friends may specify they have voted for you and support your campaign - this is ok as we have no control over what your friends post.
-You are however responsible for postings made by your campaign agents.
+You are however responsible for postings made by your proposers.